 If the node or subflow has no short or long description associated with it, only the first line of text is displayed.

-If the task-list contains errors or warnings associated with the node or subflow, then that error or warning information is displayed instead of the metadata information.
+If the task list contains errors or warnings that are associated with the node or subflow, the error or warning information is displayed instead of the metadata information.

 Connection feedback